learn-co-students/Mod-4-Project_HTX-DS-021720/README.md

 # Module 4 Project

-We've toiled through projects together, venturing down strange paths towards new models with all their quirks, dodging smoothing techniques, poisoned data and all the joys of time series - but now, it's time to choose your own adventure.
+We've toiled through projects together, venturing down strange paths towards new models with all their quirks, dodging Bayesian methods, naturally boosted trees, and all the joys of time series - but now, it's time to choose your own adventure.

 ![Eenie meenie minie mo from Pulp Fiction](https://media.giphy.com/media/3o7aTCzQT0DymImfXG/giphy.gif)